ehiaig/ehiaig/README.md

 ### Hi there, it's Ehi 👋
 Thank you for stopping by my profile today.

-I am very excited about AI, Computer Vision, Python and Php.
+💬 I like to discuss Artificial Intelligence, Computer Vision, Python and Php.
 Ps.
 These days, I think I'm falling in love with vuejs (Don't tell anyone!).

-#### ✨ I believe that there is so much left to build ✨
-...and I'm looking to collaborate and contribute to build a future where data can be leveraged to serve people, create value, and improve quality of life.
+✨ I believe that there is so much left to build... and I'm looking to collaborate and contribute to build a future where data can be leveraged to serve people, create value, and improve quality of life.

-- 💬 I like to discuss Artificial Intelligence, Computer Vision, ...

 Whenever I'm not building, you can find me learning Spanish, French or by the beach side 🌱 eating turkey with a glass of yogurt.